 How to Thanksgiving 101

-How to Thanksgiving 101 includes a traditional menu, recipe links, ideas, cheat sheet, decorations and tips to help you plan and enjoy your best Thanksgiving Dinner ever.
+How to Thanksgiving 101 has it all: a traditional menu, recipe links, ideas, cheat sheet, decorations and tips to help you plan and enjoy your best Thanksgiving ever.
+Whether this is your first time hosting or 50th.

 If this is your first-ever foray into making the best meal of the year and you want to take it a little easier on yourself, or if you have a smaller group than usual, check out our

-For tips, hints and a slightly pared down dinner that still covers all the basics.
+For tips, hints and a slightly pared down dinner that still covers all the basics using useful hacks.

 Thanksgiving is my favorite holiday, bar none.
 Is there anything better than getting together with friends and family over a delicious meal to celebrate what we are most grateful for?